assetto-corsa-web/accweb/README.md

 * cd accweb
 * docker build --pull --rm -f "Dockerfile" -t accweb:latest "."

-An official image be availabe at the following url :
+An official image is availabe at the following url :
 * https://hub.docker.com/r/kugel/accweb

 It can be pulled using :